SouthportFlower Show

 Show Gardens

 The centrepiece of the show.
-Full-scale designed gardens created specifically for the event โ the same calibre of craft you'd see at Chelsea or Hampton Court, in Victoria Park.
-The brief each year changes; some years are formal, some naturalistic, some contemporary.
+Full-scale designed gardens created specifically for the event, the same calibre of craft you'd see at Chelsea or Hampton Court.
+The brief changes each year; some years formal, some naturalistic, some contemporary.
+Give yourself time here.

 Competitive Classes

 The heart of the show.
 Classes for flowers (roses, dahlias, sweet peas, chrysanthemums), vegetables (leeks, onions, potatoes, runner beans), floral art, and more.
 Exhibitors compete nationally.
 The standard is exceptional.
-The judging is serious.
 This is where the show's century of heritage lives.

 Show Shopping

-An enormous range of exhibitors selling tools, plants, garden accessories, gifts, and specialist items you won't find elsewhere.
+Enormous range of exhibitors selling tools, plants, garden accessories, gifts, and specialist items you won't find elsewhere.
 Much better quality than a garden centre sale.
-Allow a proper hour for browsing.
+Allow a proper hour for browsing, and a bag for what you buy.

 Food Market